The baby name Zev scores high on Scrabble, brings to mind a fierce creature, and shares the short, punchy style of Jax and Kai. What’s not to love?

 It sounds at home in a galaxy far, far away.
 But, of course, plenty of the character names claim traditional roots – Han as an update to John, Leia as a form of Leah, and Luke, Owen, and more as … well, Luke, Owen and more.

 Another example: a famous racehorse from the 1920s was named Zev in honor of Colonel JW Zevely, a friend of the horse’s owner.
-The letter sit there, waiting for discovery.
+The letters were just waiting for discovery.

 Today, the opposite phenomenon occurs.
 Even if we have to go back to our great-grandparents, families today are often interested in finding heritage choices for their children.